-How does a brain – a physical body organ – generate a mind?
-This essay addresses that basic philosophical question.
+How does a brain, a physical body organ, generate a mind?
+This essay addresses that ancient and most basic philosophical question.

 People have always wondered how the mind and body are related.
 Some ancient cultures placed the mind in the heart, others in the liver or spleen.
 Some thought the brain’s function was cooling the blood.
 But with the dawn of scientific medicine, the brain was recognized as the organ of the mind.